JohnFlorinus/AuctionWebsite/README.md

 <h2>🧨 Bad Implementations</h2>

 <p>
-This project is a mix of my previous assignments at Jensen Yrkeshögskola and has multiple bad implementations.
+This project is a mix of my older assignments at Jensen Yrkeshögskola and has multiple bad implementations.
 Still, I keep it on my GitHub because it demonstrates hands-on experience with a wide range of technologies.
 </p>